wiebe-vandendriessche/sbom-workshop/README.md

 # SBoM-Workshop

 Welcome to the SBoM workshop!
 In this workshop we will guide you through generating and automating SBoMs!
-You should have a VM with all tools and requirements pre-installed but we have included a `install.sh` file that you can reference should you wish to install any tools on your own devices.
+This workshop is designed for Ubuntu.
+The [install.md](install.md) file contains more info on how to set up the tools.

 If you have any question or are stuck anywhere, don't hesitate to ask us!